 - Oops!Something went wrong.Please try again later.

-LOS ANGELES, April 29, 2021 (GLOBE NEWSWIRE) -- Hanmi Financial Corporation (NASDAQ: HAFC) (“Hanmi”), the holding company for Hanmi Bank, today announced that its Board of Directors declared a cash dividend on its common stock for the 2021 second quarter of $0.12 per share, up 20% from $0.10 per share in the prior quarter.
-The dividend will be paid on May 27, 2021 to stockholders of record as of the close of business on May 10, 2021.
+LOS ANGELES, Jan.
+27, 2022 (GLOBE NEWSWIRE) — Hanmi Financial Corporation (NASDAQ: HAFC, or “Hanmi”), the parent company of Hanmi Bank (the “Bank”), today announced that its Board of Directors declared a cash dividend on its common stock for the 2022 first quarter of $0.22 per share, up 10% from $0.20 per share in the prior quarter.
+The dividend will be paid on February 24, 2022, to stockholders of record as of the close of business on February 7, 2022.

 About Hanmi Financial Corporation